 In order to achieve self-sufficiency and protect natural resources, other aspects of eco-agrifood systems are also vital in SSA.
-There is need to modify current ag and food policies to deliver nutritious food to growing population without impacting natural and social capital.
-Following actors can play a greater role in this transformation.
+There is need to modify current agriculture and food policies to deliver nutritious food to growing population without impacting natural and social capital.
+The following actors displayed in table 11 can play a greater role in this transformation.